2009/10 NSW & Australian Lightning Sprint Series

 Brakes:

-The rear uses a single 4 spot calliper bolted to the diff with a floating disc attached to the axle.
-On the front only one calliper is used that works on the inside (left) front wheel.
+The rear uses a single 4 spot caliper bolted to the birdcage with a floating disc attached to the axle.
+On the front only one caliper is used that works on the inside (left) front wheel.
 The brake on the inside front wheel can sometimes help you get the car into the corner.

 Suspension: